girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Commands/HML_Commands.md

 The <html> tag is used to specify that the text should start being interpreted as html code.

 ### The head tag:
-The head of an html code contains information related to the document, for example: it's title, link, style, etc.
+The head of an html code contains information related to the document, for example: title, link, style, etc.

 ```html
 <html>